Give and Take Corrections with Grace

 Be Better Than That

-I’ve never understood why some have to be intentionally rude or condescending when pointing out others’ mistakes.
-Nor do I know why some folks react negatively when being kindly corrected.
+I’ve never understood why some people have to be intentionally rude or condescending when pointing out others’ mistakes, nor do I know why some people react negatively when being kindly corrected.

-By helping others learn, we are all doing a service to the online community by making this environment one that is enjoyable for all to participate in.
-Because we are all on the same page — the human page.
+By helping others learn, we are all doing a service to the online community by making this environment enjoyable for all to participate in.
+We are all on the same page—the human page.

 Don’t get mad if you do not know everything yet.
 But, on the other hand, never rest on your laurels and think that you do.